Structured rules, faster AI coding.

 - Generated rule artifacts

-- Reusable templates/patterns
+- Reusable templates and patterns

 - User-level organization of outputs